dkondo/langchain-acm/README.md

 # 🦜️🔗 LangChain ACE (Agentic Context Engineering)

-This repository contains a package with Agentic Context Engineering (ACE) enabled as middelware for LangChain v1 [langchain-ace](https://pypi.org/project/langchain-ace/).
+This repository contains a package with Agentic Context Engineering (ACE) enabled as middleware for LangChain v1 [langchain-ace](https://pypi.org/project/langchain-ace/).

 Agentic Context Engineering (ACE) is a technique developed at Stanford that enables agents to self-improve, treating context as an evolving playbook.
 This playbook accumulates and refines strategies through a process of reflection and curation.